What is your Role as an Incident Lead?

 • Critical incidents that cause severe harm to the business or customers.

-Having these categories established in advance provides a structured framework for responding quickly, even during high-pressure situations.
+Having these categories established in advance provides a structured framework for quickly analyzing incident impact and responding during high-pressure situations.

 Breaking Down the Impact